 Reporting, investigation, and follow-up of adverse events, near misses, and unsafe conditions are pivotal mechanisms for improving patient safety, and are essential for the success of any patient safety program.
-Feedback and experiential learning are essential to developing true competence in the ability to identify causes and institute sustainable systems-based changes to ameliorate patient safety vulnerabilities.
+Feedback and experiential learning are essential to developing true competence in the ability to identify causes and institute sustainable systemsbased changes to ameliorate patient safety vulnerabilities.

-VI.A.1.a).(3).(a)
+Residents, fellows, faculty members, and other VI.A.1.a).(3).(a) clinical staff members must: